davidberenstein1957/crosslingual-coreference/README.md

 # Crosslingual Coreference
 Coreference is amazing but the data required for training a model is very scarce.
-In our case, the available training for non-English languages also data proved to be poorly annotated.
-Crosslingual Coreference therefore uses the assumption a trained model with English data and cross-lingual embeddings should work for languages with similar sentence structure.
+In our case, the available training for non-English languages also proved to be poorly annotated.
+Crosslingual Coreference, therefore, uses the assumption a trained model with English data and cross-lingual embeddings should work for languages with similar sentence structures.

 # Install